anton-k/csound-live-sampler/README.md

 * Playlist which organizes tracks in sequence for easy switching with midi controller

-* Useful set of effects which can be applied to channels: reverb, delays, limiter, equalizer
+* Useful set of effects which can be applied to channels and controlled in real-time: reverb, delays, limiter, equalizer

+* Very efficient and low on CPU and memory usage